If you are already using PayPal for payments online and happy with the experience, PayPal Here is an easy way to branch out to face-to-face payments.

-How does PayPal Here measure up in 2017, and what are the cons, if any?
-In this review we dig deeper.
+How does PayPal Here measure up against the Square competition in 2018?
+In this review, we dig deeper.

 How does it work?

-To start accepting payments from customers with credit or debit cards, small-business owners need to own a smartphone or tablet (more details on which models are compatible follow later in this review), have a PayPal account (of course), download the PayPal Here app from the App Store or Google Play, and obtain the card reader.
+To start accepting payments from customers with credit or debit cards, small-business owners need to own a smartphone or tablet (more details on which models are compatible follow below), have a PayPal account (of course), download the PayPal Here app from the App Store or Google Play, and obtain one of their card readers.

-Customers have two possibilities: they can either order the reader for free through PayPal or buy one from select retailers – hopefully from a location near them – and get $15 back after they sign up.
+Customers have two possibilities: they can either order the card reader through PayPal or buy from select retailers.

 The app comes with a clear, intuitive, easy-to-use interface.
-The app also allows business owners to provide basic information about their business, which will appear on customer receipts, and also comes with the ability to manage inventory.
+It also allows business owners to provide basic information about their business, which will appear on customer receipts, and comes with the ability to manage inventory.

 You may also like: Square vs SumUp: which one is best for your business?